 The bodhrán was first recorded in the 1920’s, it was recorded on a 78 record.
 It became popular in the fifties and sixties with the renewal in popularity of traditional Irish music and this gave life to the bodhrán makers of the sixties, such as Sonny Davey from Sligo, Charlie Byrne from Tipperary, Paddy Clancy from Limerick and many more.

 Bodhrán-making became a cottage industry.
 In 1978, I joined the fraternity known as The Bodhrán Makers.
 An bodhrán was promoted by Seán O’Riada in his arrangements for Ceoltóirí Chualann, who later became The Chieftains, and was preferred by Seán to the snare drum used in the céilí bands.

 The word bodhrán could also mean deafner, possibly as the wren boys used it to make a lot of noise.
 According to John B the wren boys sometimes added flattened pennies to the sides to make a jingle and hence the name bourine, short for tambourine.

-The bodhrán seems easy to play; to the non-musician who wants to be thought of as a musician, the bodhrán would appear to be an easily acquired passport into a select company.
+The bodhrán seems easy to play.
+To the non-musician who wants to be thought of as a musician, the bodhrán would appear to be an easily acquired passport into a select company.
 Or it may be that he perceives the music as an entertainment with which everyone may, or should, join in.
 Whatever the motivation, the results are sometimes dreadful; a piano accordion, for example, accompanied by a battering of four or five aspiring bodhrán players, all producing personal variations on what they think is the beat is hardly likely to be music.

 On the other hand the bodhrán can give a good lift to a session or to solo playing.
 The combination of the Irish flute and bodhrán is a well-tried one and many flute players like a good bodhrán accompaniment.